6.1 PreLab Reading – The Endocrine System

 The pathways of all three hormones can be understood by examining Figure 4, which also demonstrates the hormonal pathways used throughout the lab.
 This visual representation serves as an essential aid in analyzing laboratory data.

 The glands and tissues of our body enlarge (hypertrophy) when they are continuously activated.
 For example, a person who lifts weights regularly stimulates their muscles, resulting in muscle hypertrophy.
 This is easily observed when comparing a bodybuilder to an average person; the bodybuilder’s muscles are significantly larger.
 In contrast, if a gland or tissue is continuously inhibited, it will shrink or atrophy.
-For instance, if a cast is placed on a person’s arm for six weeks and then removed, a noticebale reduction in muscle mass will be seen.
+For instance, if a cast is placed on a person’s arm for six weeks and then removed, a noticeable reduction in muscle mass will be seen.
 The lack of movement (stimulation) of the limb during this period leads to muscle atrophy.

 Hyperthyroidism and Hypothyroidism